About

 Short biography

-Frances Cathryn combines archival research, media theory, and social design to recontextualize American visual culture.
-Her criticism on topics ranging from the myth of American exceptionalism to marginalized historical landscapes has been featured in such publications as Frieze, the Los Angeles Review of Books, ARTnews, the Brooklyn Rail, and Social Text journal.
-Frances has curated projects exhibited at the Center for Photography at Woodstock in Kingston, New York, and the Gallery at Heimbold Visual Arts Center, Sarah Lawrence College.
-In fall 2025, Frances will join the Department of Art History and Archaeology at Columbia University to begin her doctoral research in the history of photography as a technology, social object, and historical document.
+Frances Cathryn is a writer and curator based in Kingston, New York.
+Her criticism on topics ranging from the myth of American exceptionalism to marginalized historical landscapes has been featured in such publications as Frieze, Art Papers, the Los Angeles Review of Books, the Brooklyn Rail, and Social Text journal, among others.
+Frances has curated projects exhibited at the Center for Photography at Woodstock and the Gallery at Heimbold Visual Arts Center, Sarah Lawrence College.
+In 2025, Frances joined the Department of Art History and Archaeology at Columbia University to begin her doctoral research focusing on the ways contemporary culture shapes a common understanding of the past.
+In addition to her academic research, Frances manages editorial projects at Forge Project and sits on the board of her public library.

 Photograph by GP Selvaggio